MicrosoftDocs/cpp-docs/docs/c-cpp-language-conformance.md

 Notes:
 * An unlinked feature name indicates an individual feature that is found in the Library Fundamentals V1 paper, broken out for separate tracking.
 * __No__ means not yet implemented.
 A group of papers listed together indicates that a feature was voted into the Standard, and then a paper to fix that feature was also voted in.
 These features are implemented together.
-* __Never__ indicates that the Ordered By Default feature has been found to break ABI compatibility in other compilers, will not be implemented by any vendor, and will be removed from C++17.
+* __Never__ indicates that the *Ordered By Default* feature has been found to break ABI compatibility in other compilers, is not implemented by any vendor, and is expected to be removed from C++17.
-* __N/A__ papers aren’t actually features.
-These altered the language of the standard, but didn’t create any work for implementers.
-They’re listed for completeness.
+* __N/A__ means the papers do not describe features.
+These papers altered the language of the standard, but didn’t create any work for implementers.
+They’re listed here for completeness.
 * __VS 2013__ indicates features that are supported in Visual Studio 2013 or earlier.
 * __VS 2015__ indicates features that are supported in Visual Studio 2015 RTM.
 * __VS 2015.2__ and __VS 2015.3__ indicate features that are supported in Visual Studio 2015 Update 2 and Visual Studio 2015 Update 3, respectively.